-- Continue to participate in the Met 2020 IRP Update. - Board workshops and adoption the 2020 Urban Water Management Plan. - Board workshops and adoption of the updated Water Shortage Contingency Plan and Ordinance. - Continue to evaluate opportunities to extend the Emergency Services Program with Orange County Water District for conveyance of groundwater during an emergency outage. - Continue to develop potential pilot program to provide water storage with the Orange County Water District for use during droughts. - Continue preparation of the Reuse and Reservoir Conversion Feasibility Study, implement the multi-year water quality monitoring program and continue to engage with regulatory agencies to support a pathway to indirect or direct potable reuse at the Regional Treatment Plant. - Complete the "Smart Watershed Project" Phase 2 with the County of Orange to evaluate opportunities to minimize overwatering and dry weather flows utilizing data-driven approaches to evaluate mutually beneficial demand management strategies and potential use of wastewater assets. - On-going evaluation of potential project opportunities to improve the District's water reliability and resiliency.
+- Continue to participate in the Met 2020 IRP Update. - Board workshops and adoption the 2020 Urban Water Management Plan. - Board workshops and adoption of the updated Water Shortage Contingency Plan and Ordinance. - Continue to evaluate opportunities to extend the Emergency Services Program with Orange County Water District for conveyance of groundwater during an emergency outage. - Continue to develop potential pilot program to provide water storage with the Orange County Water District for use during droughts. - Continue preparation of the Reuse and Reservoir Conversion Feasibility Study, implement the multi-year water quality monitoring program and continue to engage with regulatory agencies to provide water storage at the Regional Treatment Plant. - Complete the "Smart Watershed Project" Phase 2 with the County of Orange to evaluate opportunities to minimize overwatering and dry weather flows utilizing data-driven approaches to evaluate mutually beneficial demand management strategies and potential use of wastewater assets. - On-going evaluation of potential project opportunities to improve the District's water reliability and resiliency.